TABLEALL

 銭屋

-Far from Tokyo in Kanazawa is an English-speaking celebrity chef who draws famous chefs from around the world to taste his two-star Michelin cuisine and engage in fascinating conversation.
+Far from Tokyo in Kanazawa is an English-speaking celebrity chef who draws famous chefs from around the world to taste his two-star cuisine and engage in fascinating conversation.
 Your imagination flows as you stroll the streets of the charming former samurai town to Zeniya to enjoy the highly personalized Japanese cuisine of second generation Chef Takagi.

 In a romantic neighborhood of central Kanazawa lined with cobblestone streets and dotted with old samurai houses, the gentle trickle of a water well and a delicate bamboo ladle invite you to purify your hands and heart.
 Entering the intimate restaurant, there is a sense of nostalgia in this space that has not changed since the chef’s father and first owner opened it in 1970.